Hubas-prog/ASSEMBLE-MICROBE/README.md

 Rda files contain R processed objects (e.g. dataframes); their production can be recreated using code in the scripts.
 R files are the scripts used for the key analysis.

 Many functions used in the modelling are unique to the rstanarm package (https://mc-stan.org/rstanarm/).
-Stan priors can be specified manually or be allowed to scale to the data automatically (autoscale = TRUE) - the scaled priors used in this analysis are specified in the code to future-against changes to the package.
+Stan priors can be specified manually or be allowed to scale to the data automatically (autoscale = TRUE) - the scaled priors used in this analysis are specified in the code to future-proof against changes to the package.
 See ?stan_lmer or ?stan_glm for more details.

 Script correspondance: